fogleman/Minecraft/README.md

     >>> txtmap.draw(world, 2)
     >>> # or #
     >>> txtmap.draw(world, y=2)

 It's been a lot of fun to play with text representations of the blocks, so you should see more commits in this direction in the near future.

 ### Client GUI approach

 This could grow into a client gui to access Minecraft-compatible servers.

 This software would connect to servers such as [cuberite](http://cuberite.org/) to provide them an interactive screen that ressembles Minecraft.
-It uses a middleware like [SpockBot](https://github.com/SpockBotMC/SpockBot) and generates images using code derived from [fogleman's Minecraft](https://github.com/fogleman/Minecraft).
+It would use a middleware like [SpockBot](https://github.com/SpockBotMC/SpockBot) and generate the corresponding images.

 It could work in an architecture such as this:

    Server (like cuberite)
          |
          |
    Middleware (like SpockBot)
          |
          |
     mine.py (this software)